Collider imprint of vector-like leptons in light of anomalous magnetic moment and neutrino data: Theoretical Framework

 \section{Theoretical Framework}

 Unlike SM-like chiral fermions, whose left-handed and right-handed components transform differently under the SM gauge symmetry $SU(3)_C\otimes SU(2)_L \otimes U(1)_Y$, vector-like fermions exhibit identical properties for both their chiralities.
 However, the specific choice of representation for these fermions is not unique.
-In models featuring VLLs, building a consistent, renormalisable, and anomaly-free extension of the SM imposes constraints on the possible choices for their $SU(2)_L$ and hypercharge quantum numbers.
+In models featuring VLLs, building a consistent, renormalisable, and anomaly-free (as automatically guaranteed by the addition of vector-like fermions) extension of the SM imposes constraints on the possible choices for their $SU(2)_L$ and hypercharge quantum numbers, especially once we consider only gauge-covariant lepton multiplets which can mix with the ordinary leptons through renormalisable couplings.
+In other words, we will only consider interactions with ordinary fermions through Yukawa couplings to the SM scalar~\cite{Aguilar-Saavedra:2013qpa}.

 The list of acceptable choices, along with our notation for the fields and their weak multiplet components, is provided in Table~\ref{tab:VLrepresentations}.
 The first two singlet possibilities, ${\cal S}_1$ and ${\cal S}_2$, correspond to VLLs with quantum numbers matching those of a right-handed charged lepton $E$ or neutrino $N$ (considered as a Dirac fermion in the following), respectively.
 In addition, VLL doublets can be either SM-like or possess different quantum numbers (${\cal D}_1$, and ${\cal D}_2$).
 In the cases of the ${\cal D}_1$ state, the doublet component fields correspond to a neutral and singly-charged lepton, while for ${\cal D}_2$ they include a singly-charged and a doubly-charged state.
 Similarly, the first triplet option, ${\cal X}_1$, includes only neutral and singly-charged VLLs and is considered as a Dirac fermion in the following, whereas the second possibility, ${\cal X}_2$, is more exotic and features a neutral, a singly-charged and a doubly-charged component.